ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 The GDPR defines seven primary principles for processing personal data.
 These principles inform the purposes of all of the specific provisions of the GDPR.
 Understanding them goes a long way towards having a good initial "gut reaction" for whether a particular use of personal data is likely to be acceptable.
 These are:

-1. **Lawfulness, Fairness and Transparency**Process personal data in a way that is legal, fair and transparent to the data subject.
+1. **Lawfulness, Fairness and Transparency**<br>Process personal data in a way that is legal, fair and transparent to the data subject.

-2. **Purpose Limitation**Only process personal data in ways that are compatible with the legitimate purposes for which it was collected.
+2. **Purpose Limitation**<br>Only process personal data in ways that are compatible with the legitimate purposes for which it was collected.

-3. **Data Minimization**Limit the personal data you collect to what’s adequate for those purposes.
+3. **Data Minimization**<br>Limit the personal data you collect to what’s adequate for those purposes.

-4. **Accuracy**Keep personal data accurate and up to date, and take every reasonable step to erase or rectify inaccurate data.
+4. **Accuracy**<br>Keep personal data accurate and up to date, and take every reasonable step to erase or rectify inaccurate data.

-5. **Storage Limitation**Store personal data in a form which permits identification for no longer than needed for the purposes for which it was collected.
+5. **Storage Limitation**<br>Store personal data in a form which permits identification for no longer than needed for the purposes for which it was collected.

-6. **Integrity and Confidentiality**Process personal data in a way that ensures appropriate security.
+6. **Integrity and Confidentiality**<br>Process personal data in a way that ensures appropriate security.

-7. **Accountability**A controller of personal data is responsible for the above principles, and for demonstrating its compliance with them.
+7. **Accountability**<br>A controller of personal data is responsible for the above principles, and for demonstrating its compliance with them.

 Six articles in the GDPR lay out specific rights given to individuals regarding their personal data.
 This gives EU residents the right to contact a data controller and request that it take certain actions (*GDPR requests*).
 Since EU residents have these rights, software systems and organizational processes must be designed to enable these rights.
 The types of requests described in the GDPR include the following:

 * **Right of Access** (Art.
-15)Data subjects can ask whether their personal data is being processed.
+15)<br>Data subjects can ask whether their personal data is being processed.
 If it is, they can receive "access" to the data (e.g., a copy or screenshot of it) and information regarding the processing.

 * **Right to Rectification** (Art.
-16)Data subjects can have inaccurate data updated and corrected.
+16)<br>Data subjects can have inaccurate data updated and corrected.

 * **Right to Erasure** (a.k.a "Right to be Forgotten") (Art.
-17)In certain circumstances, data subjects can have their personal data erased.
+17)<br>In certain circumstances, data subjects can have their personal data erased.

 * **Right to Restriction of Processing** (Art.
-18)In certain circumstances, data subjects can restrict processing of their personal data.
+18)<br>In certain circumstances, data subjects can restrict processing of their personal data.
 It can still be stored, unless a "Right to Erasure" request was also made.

 * **Right to Data Portability** (Art.
-20)In certain circumstances, data subjects can have their personal data exported (e.g., provided to the data subject or a third party in a structured, commonly used and machine-readable format).
+20)<br>In certain circumstances, data subjects can have their personal data exported (e.g., provided to the data subject or a third party in a structured, commonly used and machine-readable format).

 * **Right to Object** (Art.
-21)In certain circumstances, particularly for direct marketing and profiling purposes, data subjects can object to having their personal data processed.
+21)<br>In certain circumstances, particularly for direct marketing and profiling purposes, data subjects can object to having their personal data processed.

 To process personal data, it must be lawful, meaning it must fall into at least one of several categories, including the following among others: